 Victoria’s forests are home to hundreds of rare and threatened species — creatures like the Greater Glider.

 But they also support humans.

-That’s a valuable asset.
-One the $12 million native logging industry puts directly at risk.
+That makes them a valuable asset.
+One the native forest logging industry (contributing just $12 million per year to GDP) puts directly at risk.

 A logging clearfell at Rubicon.